lightscalar/pyro/README.md

 Before we start modeling our data, however, we need to make contact with a database.
 We assume you have a MongoDB server running somewhere.
 If that is not the case, get [MongoDB](https://goo.gl/pbiPSB) installed and running on your system.
-Then, create a database object and attach it to the `User` class like
+Then, create a database object and attach it to the `Model` class like
 this:

 ```python